Security

 Cargojet maintains a Security Program that is aligned with Transport Canada regulations, the regulatory bodies of other countries, such as the U.S. Transportation Security Administration (TSA), as well as IATA in conjunction with their IATA Operational Safety Audit (IOSA) program.
 Cargojet continues to be compliant with the specific standards and communication protocols required by all countries in which Cargojet operates.

 The TSA identifies Cargojet as a Non-US All Cargo Air Carrier, and as such Cargojet is regulated under the TSA’s All Cargo International Security Program (ACISP) for its flights operating into and out of the United States.
-Subsequently, procedures have been developed to meet the requirements of the ACISP.
-The TSA conducts annual audits at non-U.S. locations that serve as the last point of departure to the United States, as well as locations in the United States to which Cargojet operates, to verify its compliance with the ACISP.
-In 2016 the non-US locations serving as the last point of departure to the United States were Mirabel and Calgary (on behalf of DHL) and Bermuda.
-The locations in the United States to which Cargojet operated were Cincinnati/Northern Kentucky (on behalf of DHL) and Newark, New Jersey.
-The use of security seals on the doors of unattended aircraft to control unauthorized access was implemented in Mirabel and Bermuda as a result of a change to the ACISP.
+The TSA conducts annual audits at non-U.S. locations to the United States, as well as locations in the United States to which Cargojet operates, to verify its compliance with the ACISP.

-Cargojet remains vigilant in its Security Program and utilizes its membership in ATAC, Transport Canada’s Air Cargo Security Technical Committee and the National Air Cargo Security Training & Awareness Committee to share best practices and monitor regulatory changes.
+Cargojet remains vigilant in its Security Program and utilizes its participation in Transport Canada’s Air Cargo Security Technical Committee, Advisory Group on Aviation Security (AGAS), Air Carrier Security Measures (ACSM) Review Working Group and the All-Cargo and Mail Working Group to monitor upcoming regulatory changes and share best practices within the industry.